Ex-Times editor Rees-Mogg, who supported Mick Jagger, dies

 Rees-Mogg became editor of the paper in 1967 and, despite establishment credentials built up at independent school and Balliol College, Oxford, soon showed a rebellious streak.

-In July of that year, he published a celebrated leading article criticising the jailing of Jagger for a minor drugs offence, headlined: “Who Breaks a Butterfly on a Wheel?”
+In July of that year, he published a celebrated leading article criticizing the jailing of Jagger for a minor drugs offence, headlined: “Who Breaks a Butterfly on a Wheel?”

 Later Rees-Mogg, in an article in the Times after he had stepped down as editor, described John Major, Conservative prime minister for most of the 1990s as “over-promoted, unfit to govern and lacking self-confidence”.